mainmatter/mainmatter.com/src/posts/2017-12-04-enginification.md

 ---
 title: Enginification
 authorHandle: pangratz
-bio: 'Full-Stack Engineer, Ember Data core team member'
+bio: "Full-Stack Engineer, Ember Data core team member"
 description:
-  'Clemens Müller gives an overview of Ember Engines and shows how they can be used to reduce the footprint of big applications for an improved startup time.'
+  "Clemens Müller gives an overview of Ember Engines and shows how they can be used to reduce the footprint of big applications for an improved startup time."
 tags: ember
 tagline: |
   <p>We recently improved the initial load time of an Ember.js app for mobile clients, by using <a href="http://ember-engines.com/">Ember Engines</a> and leveraging that to lazily loaded parts of the app's code.
 In this blog post we're going to show how we extracted the engine out of the app and discuss some smaller issues we ran into along the way and how we solved them.
 So let's dive right in!</p>